-The U.S. is the World Leader of Bio-Weapons Research, Production, and Use Against Mankind
+The U.S. Is the World Leader of Bio-Weapons Research, Production, and Use Against Mankind

 Who would ever have believed that modern warfare could be more brutal, more torturous, more painful, and more harmful to innocents, especially children, than past atrocities committed in war.
 Memories of millions sent to their deaths fighting in trenches, cities obliterated by atomic bombs, entire countries destroyed, and millions purposely left to starve in order to appease some tyrant or elected “leader.”
 I once thought that nuclear war would signal the end of life as we know it, but considering modern warfare and technology, I now think that uncontrolled and deadly viruses may consume the world population, as one after another poisons are released as acts of hidden war.
 There can be no end to this madness, as any retaliation in kind will result in the spread of worldwide disease; all created by man.

-The new Coronavirus, (2019 Novel Coronavirus (2019-nCoV) one in a line of many that were not just likely but most certainly produced by man in laboratories, is affecting almost exclusively the Chinese at this point.
+While tangible evidence is not available, the new Coronavirus, (2019 Novel Coronavirus (2019-nCoV) one in a line of many that could have been produced by man in laboratories, is affecting almost exclusively the Chinese at this point.
 This has seemingly opened the floodgates to speculation as to its exact origin.
 This virus has unique characteristics that have happened before with SARS and MERS, and has genetic material that has never been identified, and is not tied to any animal or human known virus.
 This should be troubling to all, because if this is manmade, it was manufactured as a weapon of war.
 So who is responsible for its release in China?
 It is possible that this virus was created in China and was “accidentally” released into the population, but that does not sound credible at any level.
 Do any think that the Chinese government would create a Chinese race specific virus and release it in their country?

 There is also much evidence of the research and development of race-specific bio-warfare agents.
 This is very troubling.
 One would think, given the idiotic race arguments by post-modern Marxists, that this would consume the mainstream news, and any participants in these atrocious race-specific poisons would be outed at every level.
 That is not happening, but I believe it is due to obvious reasons, including government cover-up, hypocrisy at all levels, and leftist agenda driven objectives that would not gain ground with the exposure of this government-funded anti-race science.